tjbray20/Market_Machine_Learning/README.md

 [TJ Bray](https://www.linkedin.com/in/thomas-tj-bray-24499354/) - *Capstone Project for Flatiron School*

 ## Overview
+Every day, trillions of dollars are traded throughout the world's stock exchanges.
+Both professionals and amateurs alike seek to find hidden gem companies that will allow them to grow their portfolio at a high rate.
+There are countless newspapers, TV shows, and other forms of media dedicated to giving their throughts on what the market will do in a given day, week, month, or year.
+With the significant increase in personal computer processing power, machine learning techniques have become more accessible to the common man.
 Machine learning techniques used for predicting stock prices involve analyzing historical data to forecast future performance.
-This is done by looking at patterns in the data which includes current and past information and finding the best fit predictive models.
+This is done by looking at patterns in data in order to find the best fit predictive models.
 Machine learning modeling can be done with a multitude of different algorithms and associated parameters and/or hyperparameters.
-These predictive models can be used by investors to  make informed investment decisions that will provide them with higher returns while minimizing losses.
+These predictive models can be used by investors to be make informed investment decisions that will provide them with higher returns while minimizing losses.
 In recent years, the continued development of machine learning has provided a greater level of model performance for stock price prediction.

 This project seeks to use historical data in order to create models that can predict the price movement of stocks in order to make better investment decisions.
+If successful, these models can be used by everyone involved with stock trading, from Wall St. Firms to individual investors.

 ## Business Objective
 This project seeks to create models using different machine learning algoritihms that can predict the price movements of a stock on a given day.